fastify/fastify/docs/Factory.md

     * `serializers`: a hash of serialization functions.
 By default, serializers are added for `req` (incoming request objects), `res` (outgoing repsonse objets), and `err` (standard `Error` objects).
-When a log method receives and object with any of these properties then the respective serializer will be used for that property.
+When a log method receives an object with any of these properties then the respective serializer will be used for that property.
 For example:
         ```js
         fastify.get('/foo', function (req, res) {